pyvec/naucse.python.cz/lessons/beginners-en/tuple/index.md

 ## When to use the list and when the tuple?

-Lists are used when you do not know in advance, how many will be the values, or when there is a lot of value.
+Lists are used when you do not know in advance how many values you will have, or when there are a lot of values.
 For example, a list of words in a sentence, list of contest participants, list of moves in the game or a list of cards in the package.
-On the other hand `for greeting in 'Ahoj', 'Hello', 'Hola', 'Hei', 'SYN'` uses <var> n </ var> -tici.
+On the other hand in `for greeting in 'Ahoj', 'Hello', 'Hola', 'Hei', 'SYN'` we are using the tuple.

-<var> N </ var> -tics are often used for values
-of different types where each "position" v <var> n </ var> - have a completely different meaning.
+Tuples are often used for values of different types where each "position" in tuple has different meaning.
-For example, you can use a list of alphabet letters, but index-value pairs of `enumerate` is <var> n </ var> -tice.
+For example, you can use a list for alphabet letters, but pairs of index-value from `enumerate` will be a tuple.

-Empty <var> n </ var> -tice and <var> n </ var> -tice with one the element is written a little strange and it has its reasons: if there is a situation where you will be such a sequence it is usually better to reach the list.
-For example, a list of playing cards in hand or list of people currently enrolled in the competition may occasionally be empty.
+Empty tuple and one element tuple are a little but strange but they can appear: for example, a list of playing cards in hand or list of people currently enrolled in the competition may occasionally be empty.

-The lists also have technical limits:
-<var> n </ var> -tice can not be changed and when we learn to work with dictionaries,
-we find that lists will not be used as keys.
+Lists and tuples also have technical limits: tuples can not be changed and when we will learn to work with dictionaries, we find that lists can't be used as keys.

 Often, it is not entirely clear which type to use
-- in that case, it probably does not matter.
+- in that case, it probably doesn't really matter.
-Follow instinct. :)
+Follow your instinct. :)